 Child protective services (CPS) is the legal name of a national agency whose main purpose is to provide child protection.
 However, please keep in mind that some states use another name of CPS.
 For instance, the Child protective services (CPS) may be found under some of the following names or acronyms:

-Although our classes are developed to meet both the national and CPS standards, we highly recommend our participants to check whether their certificate of completion will be accepted by their state and county.
-In fact, some states and counties have specific requirements and do not accept distance learning certificates.
-So, before starting, make sure that this educational form will be approved by your state.
+Although our classes are developed to meet the US, Canadian and CPS standards, we highly recommend our participants to check whether their certificate of completion will be accepted by their state or province.
+In fact, some states and provinces have specific requirements and do not accept distance learning certificates.
+So, before starting, make sure that this educational form will be approved by your home state/province.

 Also, as previously mentioned, some states use different names for child protective services.
 This is why there is a high chance to meet this online parenting class under different names.
 In case you hesitate whether this is the right program to enroll in, we have prepared a list with the names under you can find it:

 CPS approved parenting class;